pymor/pymor/docs/source/tutorial_lti_systems.rst

 To evaluate the transfer function over a sequence of points on the imaginary axis, the :meth:`~pymor.models.iosys.InputOutputModel.freq_resp` method can be used.
-The typical use case are plots, which are discussed in the next section.
+A typical use case is plotting the transfer function, which is discussed in the next section.

 Magnitude and Bode plots